A clever take on the Scrooge story, The Game sees a wealthy banker lured into a life-or-death riddle without rules.

 The Game is about a wealthy man who has everything he wants (money and influence) and nothing he needs (love and humanity).
 Then trauma shows him the true value of life.

 Sound familiar?
-It’s the plot of Charles Dickens’ A Christmas Carol, and the basis of countless films, from Scrooged to The Muppet Christmas Carol.
+It’s the plot of Charles Dickens’ A Christmas Carol, and the basis of countless film adaptations, from It’s a Wonderful Life to The Muppet Christmas Carol.

 In The Game, Nicholas Van Orton (Michael Douglas) is the Scrooge character.
 Like Ebenezer Scrooge, Van Orton is a wealthy banker who lacks warmth, love and friendship.
 But the similarities go further:

 - The death of a close male character looms over both men.
 For Scrooge, it’s business partner Jacob Marley.
 For Van Orton, it’s his dead father.
-They worry this could be their fate, too.
+Both men worry this will be their fate, too.

 - Each man loves a woman who leaves him because he cares more for money.